Criticism of Dropbox: October 2014 account compromise hoax

 In October 2014, an anonymous user on Pastebin claimed to have compromised "almost seven million" Dropbox usernames and passwords, gradually posting the info.
 However, in a blog post, Dropbox stated "Recent news articles claiming that Dropbox was hacked aren't true.
 Your stuff is safe.
 The usernames and passwords referenced in these articles were stolen from unrelated services, not Dropbox. [...]
 A subsequent list of usernames and passwords has been posted online.
 We've checked and these are not associated with Dropbox accounts."

 December 2014 and on, Dropbox share links force upgrade to paid data plan

-A long string (750+ comments) of commentaries on Dropbox' own support forum was begun in December 2014, when dropbox introduced 1 TB data storage plans.
-The string title, "Can we have plans that are smaller than 1 TB?", has a long line of Dropbox users voice concerns that they are not able to grow their plan from the 2 GB free plan by other increments than 1 TB.
-2020 the minimum paid data storage account is 2 TB making the incremental increase from the free account to the minimum paid plan 2 TB, and comments requesting smaller plans are still coming in.
+A long discussion on Dropbox's support forum, entitled "Can we have plans that are smaller than 1 TB?" began in December 2014, when Dropbox introduced one terabyte paid storage plans.
+Dropbox users voice concern that they are not able to grow their plan from the two gigabyte free plan by smaller increments than one terabyte.
+By 2020 the minimum paid data storage plan increased to two terabytes, making the incremental increase from the free account to the minimum paid plan out of reach for many users.

-In the string more experienced commentators explain that the prize for the minimum 2 TB data plan does not reflect the amount of data storage, but rather the sum of data handling services offered.
-This prompts criticism from users having been on Dropbox for so long that migrating to another cloud service is made virtually impossible by a large number of outbound shared files via Dropbox links from their Dropbox folder, one of the initial services offered, thus tying users down to either the free 2 GB account or the paid minimum 2 TB plan, if they want to maintain public access to their files from Dropbox links already shared on the internet.